-Galling limitation.

-Perseverance brings misfortune.
+Galling limitation Perseverance brings misfortune.
 Remorse disappears.

 If one is too severe in setting up restrictions, people will not endure them.
 The more consistent such severity, the worse it is, for in the long run a reaction is unavoidable.
 In the same way, the tormented body will rebel against excessive asceticism.
-On the other hand, although ruthless severity is not to be applied persistently and systematically, there may be times when it is the only means of safeguarding against guilt and remorse.
-In such situations ruthlessness toward oneself is the only means of saving one's soul, which otherwise would succumb to irresolution and temptation.
+On the other hand, although ruthless severity is not to be applied persistently and systematically, there may be times when it si the only means of safeguarding against guilt and remorse.
+In such situations ruthlessness toward oneself is the only means of saving one's soul, which otherwise would succumb to irresolution and temptation above SUN THE GENTLE, WIND below TUI THE JOYOUS, LAKE has a firm line in the middle; this indicates the force of inner truth in the influences they present.
+The attributes of the two trigrams are: above, gentleness, forbearance toward inferiors; below, joyousness in obeying superiors.
+Such conditions create the basis of a mutual confidence that makes achievements possible.
+The character of fu ("truth") is actually the picture of a bird's foot over a fledgling.
+It suggests the idea of brooding.
+An egg is hollow.
+The light-giving power must work to quicken it from outside, but there must be a germ of life within, if life is to be awakened.
+Far-reaching speculations can be linked with these ideas.